yevgenykuz/qpack-to-jira-with-xray-migrator/README.rst

 Configure your project
 ----------------------

-Rename *"dummy.properties"* to *"configuration.properties"* and fill your QPACK and Jira credentials and input .xlsx file name
+Rename *"dummy.properties"* to *"configuration.properties"* and fill your QPACK and Jira parameters and input .xlsx file name

 Compile with Maven